palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 Some test cases can be automated easily, but some will need to be constructed manually:

-1. For basic serialization cases, client under test should repeatedly make requests to a series of GET endpoints on the compliance-server.
-The compliance-server will return successive valid and then invalid JSON responses (in a well-defined order).
+1. For basic serialization cases, client under test should repeatedly make requests to a series of GET endpoints on the verification-server.
+The verification-server will return successive valid and then invalid JSON responses (in a well-defined order).
 The client should deserialize the response body for the positive tests, then re-serialize this and send it back to the server's 'confirm' endpoint as a POST request.
-For the non-compliant server responses (negative cases), the client should error and the test harness should notify the compliance-server of the expected deserialization failure.
+For the non-compliant server responses (negative cases), the client should error and the test harness should notify the verification-server of the expected deserialization failure.
 2. For more complicated test cases, network calls will need to be constructed manually

-## Server verification using compliance-client
+## Server verification using verification-client

-To prove server-side compliance, a conjure-generator must again generate objects and server interfaces from the master IR file: `compliance-api.conjure.json`.
-The generated interfaces must be implemented, then the resultant server will receive requests from the compliance-client.
+To prove server-side compliance, a conjure-generator must again generate objects and server interfaces from the master IR file: `verification-api.conjure.json`.
+The generated interfaces must be implemented, then the resultant server will receive requests from the verification-client.

 Similar to the client-side verification, there are some easily-automated tests and some manually constructed ones:

 1. Automatable echo endpoints: the server will implement a variety of POST endpoints which just receive a type and return the same type.
-The compliance-client will make requests to these echo endpoints and make assertions about the responses from the server under test.
+The verification-client will make requests to these echo endpoints and make assertions about the responses from the server under test.

 2. Hand-written endpoints: the generated server should also implement more complicated endpoints with combinations of path parameters, authentication, headers etc.